googleapis/google-cloud-cpp/google/cloud/memcache/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud Memorystore for Memcached API][cloud-service-docs], a service to Google Cloud Memorystore for Memcached API is used for creating and managing Memcached instances in GCP.
+This directory contains an idiomatic C++ client library for the [Cloud Memorystore for Memcached API][cloud-service-docs], a service for creating and managing Memcached instances in GCP.

 This library is **experimental**.
 Its APIs are subject to change without notice.